eddie-chiu1/SBA-Secret-Counter/README.md

 # SBA-Secret-Counter
-hypixel skyblock dungeons secret counter that tries to mimic what SBA does (i like the chest lmfao)
+hypixel skyblock dungeons secret counter that tries to mimic what SBA does (i like the chest icon lmfao)

 secrets logic used from bigtimer by eatplastic